Yemen peace talks hit snag as mediators await Houthi team

 “But Houthis prove that they don’t want peace, they don’t believe in peace.
 We have this scheduled meeting since two months ago, we scheduled to make it on 6th of September, today we are alone here.”

-Saudi Arabia’s air defense forces intercepted and destroyed a ballistic missile fired by Yemen’s Houthis in the southern city of Najran, wounding 26 people with shrapnel, Saudi civil defense said on Wednesday.

-Reporting by Stephanie Nebehay, Bushra Shakhshir and Marina DePetris in Geneva and Abdulrahman al-Ansi in Sanaa; editing by William Maclean
+Saudi Arabia’s air defence forces intercepted and destroyed a ballistic missile fired by Yemen’s Houthis in the southern city of Najran, wounding 26 people with shrapnel, Saudi civil defence said on Wednesday.
+(Reporting by Stephanie Nebehay, Bushra Shakhshir and Marina DePetris in Geneva and Abdulrahman al-Ansi in Sanaa; editing by William Maclean)